 We are closed to external users at this time.

-We will be re-opening our Libraries for our students and staff in September.
-To achieve this in a safe way, we are re-configuring our spaces and reducing our opening hours.
-As a result of our significantly reduced occupancy and restrictions on campus, we will be unable to invite you back into our buildings in the first few months of re-opening.
+We re-opened our Libraries for our students and staff in September.
+To achieve this in a safe way, we re-configured our spaces and reduced our opening hours.
+As a result of our significantly reduced occupancy and restrictions on campus, we will be unable to invite you back into our buildings at this time.

 We recognise that this may be disappointing for some of you.
-Over the coming months we will regularly assess our offering with a view to inviting you back.
+We will regularly assess our offering with a view to inviting you back.
 When we do, we will explore the types of measures we are putting in place for your safety.